codemechanic/ax73-vx90-sysex-grammar/manual/GR15_cable_details.md

 | Shield | Ground | |

-<sub><a name="color">1.</a> Depending on when and where the cable was made, the wire colors may differ from the colors listed above.
+<sub><a name="color">1.</a> Depending on when and where the cable was made wire colors may differ from the colors listed above.
 </sub>